EigenFunction32/ComfyUI-docker/README.md

 # Build the image (must be run in the same directory as Dockerfile)
 docker build -t comfyui-custom .

-# or if you need to build from a different directory:
-# 1. Build from specific path
-docker build -t comfyui-custom /path/to/ComfyUI-docker

-# 2. Or using git URL (no clone needed)
-docker build -t comfyui-custom https://github.com/EigenFunction32/ComfyUI-docker.git
 ```

 ### 2. Create Data Volume